belinore/42-push_swap/README.md

 I explored adapting classic sorting algorithms such as quicksort and mergesort prior to this, but most were not efficient enough within the project's constraints.
 Radix sort would have been viable but did not guarantee sorting all tests below the minimum operations required for full marks.

-## 🧱 Data Structure Design
+## Data Structure Design

 Stacks were implemented using **circular doubly linked lists** to allow straightforward implementation of stack rotation in both directions.

-I considered using arrays for their performance advantages.
-However, since the project focuses on minimizing the number of operations rather than execution time, I chose a linked list approach to simplify implementation and practice implementing a more advanced linked list.
+I considered using arrays for their performance advantages and since the maximum stack size is known at compile time.
+However, since the project focuses on minimizing the number of operations rather than execution time, I chose a linked list approach to simplify the operations and practise implementing a more advanced type of linked list.

-## 🛠️ Compilation
+## Compilation

 ```bash
 make            # Builds push_swap